-- 1- As at 30 June 2021, the Center held bank balances in Lebanon amounting to US\$ 155,645 (2020: US\$ 288,983).
-As stated in Note 2.2, it is not possible to determine the future effects that the restructuring plan and the economic crisis could have on the expected credit losses and thus the carrying amount of these assets.
-The accompanying statement of financial position do not include adjustments that could result from the resolution of these uncertainties. - 2- As disclosed in Note 2.1 to the statement of financial position, the Center did not apply the requirements of IAS 29 Financial Reporting in Hyperinflationary Economies in the accompanying statement of financial position for the year ended 30 June 2021.
-Had the Center applied IAS 29, many elements in the accompanying statement of financial position, including the comparative financial information for the year ended 30 June 2020, would have been materially different and also the disclosures for the years ended 30 June 2021 and 30 June 2020 would have been materially affected.
-The effects on the statement of financial position arising from the failure to apply IAS 29 have not been determined. - 3- The Center's assets and liabilities as at 30 June 2021 were remeasured and presented in the accompanying statement of financial position for the year ended 30 June 2021 using the official published exchange rate for those denominated in LBP, the rate of 1 US\$ / LBP 1,507.5.
-As other officially published exchange rates became available through legal exchange mechanisms, per IAS 21, the rate to be used is that at which the future cash flows represented by the transaction or balance could have been settled if those cash flows had occurred at the measurement date.
-The effects on the statement of financial position from failure to use the appropriate rates have not been determined.
+- 1- As disclosed in Note 2.1 to the financial statements, the Center did not apply the requirements of IAS 29 Financial Reporting in Hyperinflationary Economies in the accompanying financial statements for the year ended 30 June 2022.
+Had the Center applied IAS 29, many elements in the accompanying statements of financial position, including the comparative financial information for the year ended 30 June 2021, would have been materially different and also the disclosures for the years ended 30 June 2022 and 30 June 2021 would have been materially affected.
+The effects on the statements of financial position arising from the failure to apply IAS 29 have not been determined.
+Our opinion for the year ended 30 June 2021 was modified for the same reason explained above. - 2- The Center translated its assets and liabilities, denominated in foreign currencies, as at 30 June 2022 and all transactions in foreign currencies that occurred during the year then ended, using the official published exchange rates as disclosed in note 2.2 to the financial statements.
+However, during the period, other exchange rates were introduced through legal exchange mechanisms, and several exchange rates became available, depending on the source and nature of the operation or balance.
+As per IAS 21, when several exchange rates are available, the rate to be used is that at which the future cash flows represented by the transaction or balance could have been settled if those cash flows had occurred at the measurement date.
+Due to the uncertainties disclosed in note 2.2 to the financial statements, management did not use the rate at which the future cash flows represented by the transaction or balance could have been settled.
+Had the Center used the rate at which the future cashflows could have been settled, many accounts and disclosures in the financial statements would have been materially different.
+The effects on the financial statements from the departure of IAS 21 and the uncertainties relating to the appropriate exchange rates have not been determined.
+Our opinion for the year ended 30 June 2021 was modified for the same reason explained above.